 Contact Information: (727) 943-4932, 324 East Pine St, Tarpon Springs, FL 34689

 The City of Tarpon Springs is committed to promoting, maintaining, and nurturing an attractive and robust business climate.
-From its Historic Downtown to the world famous Sponge Docks and working waterfront there are abundant opportunities for marine and industrial expansion.
-Tarpon Springs provides a favorable tax structure, quality infrastructure, and a Community Redevelopment Area that make it a prime choice for business development.
+From its Historic Downtown to the world-famous Sponge Docks and working waterfront there are abundant opportunities for marine and industrial expansion.
+Tarpon Springs provides a favorable tax structure, quality infrastructure, and a Community Redevelopment Area that makes it a prime choice for business development.

 Business Incentive Programs

 Forms and information for all business incentive programs may be found in our Document Library.